TAP-GGC/TheBeepBops/README.md

 ## :page_with_curl: Project Description

-First, participants will code a robot to make its way around a track and avoid obstacles using its built-in sensors.
+First, participants will code a robot to go back and forth in a straight line, then in a circular pattern, and finally through a premade obstacle course.
 For this, they will use block coding.
-Lastly, advanced participants will attach a Rapsberry Pi to enhance the capabilities of the robot while also learning basic Python and conquering harder courses for the robot itself.
+Lastly, if there are any advanced participants, we will challenge them to use the line detection senors to make the bot move around on a line.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->